pialuna/jovo-plugin-voicecms/README.md

 this.ask(this.$speech);
 ```

-A sample jovo quiz game app can, which uses the Voice CMS Plugin can be found here:
+A sample jovo quiz game app, which uses the Voice CMS Plugin, can be found here:
 https://github.com/pialuna/jovo-sample-app-voicecms